NekruzRabiev/demo-springbooot-project/README.txt

 ====================
 0. Before running the application, make sure the database tables are set up (via SQL files).
 Also, be sure to update application.properties for database connection (url, userid, pass)

-1. Run the Spring Boot application: ThymeleafdemoApplication.java
+1. Run the Spring Boot application: DemoApplication.java

 2. Open a web browser for the app: http://localhost:8080